-The required student activities and recreation fees entitle degree-seeking students to use the facilities of Sarratt Student Center and the Vanderbilt Recreation and Wellness Center.
+The required student service fees entitle degree-seeking students to use the facilities of Sarratt Student Center and the David Williams II Student Recreation and Wellness Center.
 The fees also cover admission to certain social and cultural events and subscriptions to certain campus publications.
-The activities fee for graduate students also includes funding for activities sponsored by the Graduate Student Council.
+The student service fees for graduate students also includes funding for activities sponsored by the Graduate Student Council.
 Specific information on these fees is published annually in the Student Handbook.
 By payment of an additional fee, students and their spouses may use their identification cards for admission to athletic events.

-The student activities fee and the student recreation fee will be waived automatically for the fall and spring semesters if the student is a part-time student registered for four or fewer semester hours and not registered in a thesis or dissertation research course.
-Part-time students wishing to use the Vanderbilt Recreation and Wellness Center will be required to pay the recreation center membership fee for access.
+The student service fees will be waived automatically for the fall and spring semesters if the student is a part-time student registered for four or fewer semester hours and not registered in a thesis or dissertation research course.
+Part-time students wishing to use the David Williams II Student Recreation and Wellness Center will be required to pay the recreation center membership fee for access.
 For more information, please see vanderbilt.edu/recreationandwellnesscenter.